EENI Global Business School

 3. Fiat

-The objectives of the subject “International Trade and Business in” Italy” are the following:
+The objectives of the subject “Foreign Trade, Logistics and Business in Italy” are the following:

-1. To analyze the Italian Economy and Global Trade
+1. To analyze the Italian Economy, Logistics and Global Trade

-2. To know the trade opportunities in the Italian market
+2. To identify business opportunities in the Italian market

-3. To analyze the trade relations of Italy with the country of the student
+3. To analyze the trade relations of Italy with the student's country

 4. To know the Italian trade agreements as a member of the EU